datastax/csharp-driver/README.md

 # DataStax C# Driver for Apache Cassandra

-A modern, [feature-rich][features] and highly tunable C# client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+A modern, [feature-rich][features] and highly tunable C# client library for Apache Cassandra (1.2+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3. _Use the [DSE C# driver][dse-driver] for better compatibility and support for DataStax Enterprise_.

+The driver supports .NET Framework 4.5+ and .NET Core 1+.

 ## Installation